How To Install R Packages From Command Line

 And the output:

 The R output above (second and third line) displays a collection of search path items.
-The numbers in square brackets show the positional index of the unit immediately to the right, e.g., the number [5] indicates that the fifth item in the list respectively the grDevices package.
+The numbers in square brackets show the positional index of the unit immediately to the right, e.g., the number [5] indicates that the fifth item in the list, respectively, is the grDevices

-You can observe that not all packages have a position number [x] assigned to them but as long as you can count, you can figure out the respective position by yourself.
+You can observe that not all packages have a position number [x] assigned to them, but as long as you can count them, you can figure out the respective position yourself.

 The above output may appear slightly different on your R system.
-For instance. on different displays, the R console window will be sized automatically to fit the supported resolution, especially in terms of width, and as a result, the R console will be scaled to match it.
+For instance, on other displays, the R console window will be sized automatically to fit the supported resolution, especially in width.
+As a result, the R console will be scaled to match it.

 Another reason might be that you may have other packages loaded in the system, either because you installed them yourself or because the R team has included (or removed) regular packages in newer versions of R.